The Evolution of Telecom Network Configuration Management with Open RAN

-The telecom industry is going through significant changes driven by 5G, IoT, Cloud Computing, and evolving and maturing Open RAN.
-Open RAN will soon enter a new stage after it took off in 2020 in ways that no one ever expected.
-The initial idea of a new way of building radio networks based on a software-centric and open infrastructure is accomplished.
-Rakuten Mobile Open RAN deployment and several successful trials attracted the attention of a large number of mobile operators.
-There are still many questions and concerns such as uneven network performance, possible security issues, and Capex/Opex gain vs. the cost-benefit analysis compared to Legacy RAN Networks.
+The telecom industry is witnessing significant transformative changes, propelled by the advancements in 5G, IoT, and Cloud Computing, and evolving and maturing the evolution of Open RAN Technologies.
+With the spotlight on Open RAN following its significant adoption in 2020, the shift towards a software-centric, open infrastructure for building radio networks has taken central stage, despite its rapid growth, highlighted by Rakuten Mobile’s Open RAN deployment and multiple successful trials attracted the attention of a large number of mobile operators.
+There are still many questions, and the transition raises concerns such as uneven over-network performance, possible security issues, and Capex/Opex gain vs. the cost-benefit analysis compared to Legacy RAN Networks.

 Figure-1 : Innovile CM Modules

-The diagram below shows Innovile Solutions Architecture based on microservices and APIs.
-It has a data collection ETL layer and NMS Execution Coordinator layer.
-Vendor independent platform requires several types of data collection protocols, predominantly utilizing SFTP connections for collecting vendor-specific files, emphasizing the importance of a vendor-independent platform.
-Parsing and loading this data is the responsibility of the ETL layer.
-Another vendor-dependent layer is the Coordinator layer, which executes the changes.
-Innovile module has coordination responsibility as well to put the requests in prioritization and manage conflicting items.
+Delving deeper into the technical framework, Innovile’s solution architecture is designed around microservices and APIs and includes a data collection ETL layer and an NMS Execution Coordinator layer.
+This architecture supports various data collection protocols, predominantly utilizing SFTP connections for collecting vendor-specific files, emphasizing the importance of a vendor-independent platform.
+Parsing and loading this data are the responsibilities of the ETL layer.
+Another vendor-dependent layer is the coordinator layer, which executes the changes.
+Innovile has a module coordination responsibility to prioritize the requests and manage conflicting items.

 Figure-2: Innovile Solution Architecture

-NBI – Key Module for Open RAN Integrations
+NBI: A Key Module for Open RAN Integrations in Configuration Management

-Managing Open RAN systems in installed CM systems will require adequate North Bound Interface (NBI) implementations from each Open RAN vendor.
-Even though the name indicates the system will be open and each node will be accessible for multi-vendor structure management, it is not preferable to control network elements directly from CM platforms.
-In legacy systems, for some nodes, it is possible to directly connect to make changes, but these changes should be synchronized with the vendor management system not to cause any conflict in the management processes.
+The integration of Open RAN systems into established CM platforms underscores the necessity for robust Northbound Interface (NBI) implementations from Open RAN vendors.
+Integration ensures seamless parameter adjustments without disrupting the management processes, advocating for a harmonized approach to managing network elements indirectly through CM platforms.
+In legacy systems, for some nodes, it is possible to connect to make changes directly.
+Still, these changes should be synchronized with the vendor management system so as not to cause any conflict in the management processes.
 If a change is made without vendor NMS knowledge, it may use wrong or old parameter values for network functions.
-To prevent this kind of conflict in Open RAN systems, as it is implemented in legacy systems, each Open RAN vendor should implement NBIs to allow parameter changes in their systems.
+To prevent this kind of conflict in Open RAN systems, as it is implemented in legacy systems, each Open RAN vendor should implement NBIs to allow parameter changes in their system.